postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 * **Collections** - Monitors will pause and stay in the current workspace.

-* **APIs** - Collections, documentation, monitors, mock servers, and environments of the API will stay in the current workspace.
+* **APIs** - Collections and environments linked to the API will automatically move with the API to the new workspace.
+Mocks and monitors will not move to the new workspace.

 * **Environments** - Monitors, mock servers, and integrations using the environment may no longer work.